cheetahskita/git-basic/readme.md

-This a project Stephen is doing for The Odin Project.
+This a project cheetahskita is doing for The Odin Project.